 The category of stimulants includes a wide range of legal and illegal substances whose effects include increased energy, improved focus, and elevated mood.
 Some stimulants have legitimate medical uses, such as Ritalin (methylphenidate) and Adderall (a combination of dextroamphetamine and levoamphetamine), which are commonly prescribed to treat symptoms associated with attention-deficit/hyperactivity disorder (ADHD).
 Other stimulants, such as cocaine and methamphetamine, are illegal drugs that are abused primarily for recreational purposes.

 Whether legal or illegal, prescribed or illicitly acquired, stimulants are often abused and carry a strong risk of addiction.
 The abuse of prescription stimulants has skyrocketed in recent years, while the abuse of illegal stimulants remains unfortunately prevalent as well.
-Regardless of a person’s reasons for engaging in stimulant abuse, this behavior and the addiction that often results can inflict significant damage and can be difficult to overcome without effective professional intervention.
+Regardless of a person’s reasons for engaging in stimulant abuse, this behavior and the addiction that often results can inflict significant damage and can be difficult to overcome without effective treatment from a rehab center.

 At Wellness Resource Center, we understand the harsh reality of stimulant dependence, and we have developed effective programming to help men and women overcome their reliance on these dangerous substances and resume their pursuit of healthy, drug-free futures.